David Branch (fighter)

-David Branch (born September 26, 1981) is an American mixed martial artist currently competing in the Middleweight division of ONE Championship.
+David Branch (born September 26, 1981) is an American former mixed martial artist who competed as a middleweight.
 A professional competitor since 2007, he has fought for the UFC, World Series of Fighting, Bellator, Shark Fights, and Titan FC.
 Branch is the former WSOF Light Heavyweight Champion and WSOF Middleweight Champion.

 Background

-Branch was born in Charlotte, North Carolina and raised in the Bronx, New York.
+Branch was born in Charlotte, North Carolina, and raised in the Bronx, New York.
 He trained Karate for two and a half years before transitioning into Brazilian jiu-jitsu.
 He graduated from A. Philip Randolph Campus High School in New York, New York.
 Branch trained for three years with Michael Casey (black belt under Relson Gracie) in the Bronx, NY before he began training under the tutelage of MMA veteran, Renzo Gracie at his personal training center, and further developing his striking with Jason Strout (his first Head Coach) at Church Street Boxing Gym.
 Branch gained his black belt after learning from Gracie for about ten years.
 In addition to mixed martial arts, Branch has also competed in (and won) Brazilian jiu-jitsu titles in nationwide competitions.

 Mixed martial arts career

 Early career

-Branch turned professional in MMA in 2007 and compiled an overall professional record of 3-0 before being signed by Bellator.
+Branch turned professional in MMA in 2007 and compiled an overall professional record of 3–0 before being signed by Bellator.